i-RIC/gui_user_manual/source/04/04_geographic_data.rst

 Curently, iRIC supports the following three types of [Geographic Data].

 -  River Survey Data
--  Elevation data
+-  Pointset Data
 -  Polygon

-..
-TODO: multi_dimension_data
+-  Raster Data

 The common operations available for all of these types are explained in :ref:`sec_geo_common_functions`.
 Operations specific to the data types